ankitmody/CSC-517-Slack-Bot/DESIGN.md

     [S1] User will request for an example to work with iusses in Github.
     [S2] Bot will provide possible pre-defined options for "issues": list, get, create, edit, lock an issue.
+    [S3] Bot will gather required parameters for the request.
-    [S3] Bot will return a curl command example to edit an issue based on query input.
+    [S4] Bot will return a curl command example to edit an issue based on query input.
-    [S4] Bot will edit the issue.
+    [S5] Bot will edit the issue.

  3. Subflows
-    [S1] User writes "I want to work with issues".
+    [S1] User writes "issues".
-    [S2] Bot shows a list of options to work with issues in the from of drop-down list and user can pick any one of them.
-Suppose user selects Edit an Issue.
-User writes "I want to know edit an issue "123" for repository "XYZ" "
-    [S3] Bot will ask the user if he wants to execute the curl command.
+    [S2] User selects Edit an Issue.User responds with "123" for issue id and "XYZ" for repo name [S4] Bot will ask the user if he wants to execute the curl command.

  4. Alternative Flows

     [E2] User does not select any criteria to work with issues, the bot will wait for a fixed time interval and will end the conversation.
+    [E3] User responds with wrong data type for a parameter.
+The bot will ask for the input to be of the correct data type

 </code></pre>